wintayosief/WintaMart-ai/README.md

 Responsibilities: Receives the user query.
 Decides which agent(s) should act Controls conversation flow Stops execution when goal is achieved
 Requests human approval for sensitive actions (e.g., bulk orders)

- Agent Communication Flow (Diagram – Text)
+ and here is the Agent Communication Flow (Diagram – Text)

 User Query
    ↓